varsha13152/tp/docs/DeveloperGuide.md

       <br>Output: Command will result in duplicate request!

    5. Test case: `req 1 r/`<br>
-      Expected: No visitor will have a request added.
+      Expected: No request will be added.
 Error details shown in the status message.
 Status bar remains the same.
       <br>Output: Request cannot be empty!

    6. Test case: `req r/`<br>